search icon

 Limited Personal Liability Examples

-Let’s say that you formed an LLC with limited personal liability for owners, and your purpose is to sell candy.
-The LLC rented a storefront.
-You invested money into the LLC to pay for start-up expenses.
-Unfortunately, your LLC hasn’t sold much candy and can’t pay its rent.
+Suppose someone formed an LLC with limited personal liability for owners, and their purpose is to sell candy.
+The LLC rents a storefront.
+The owner invests money into the LLC to pay for start-up expenses.
+Unfortunately, the LLC hasn’t sold much candy and can’t pay its rent.
 If the landlord sued the LLC for unpaid rent, the landlord could get a judgment against the LLC.
-This means that the landlord could collect against the LLC’s assets, including whatever you invested in the LLC.
-Yet, the landlord can’t go after your personal assets for the LLC’s unpaid rent.
+This means that the landlord could collect against the LLC’s assets, including whatever the owner invested in the LLC.
+Yet, the landlord can’t go after the owner’s personal assets for the LLC’s unpaid rent.

 Summary: Limited Personal Liability Definition